-, One appointed faculty member from the Department of Theology & Philosophy [DIP] On appointed faculty member from the Intensive English Language Institute [IELI] The Vice President for Academic Affairs, after consultation with the Director for Institutional Effectiveness and the respective Department Chairs, recommends three faculty members for appointment by the College President to the Academic Assessment Committee.
-Appointed faculty members serve two-year terms.
-4.04.02 Responsibilities.
-The Academic Assessment Committee is responsible for providing assistance to departmental faculty in the implementation of the Assessment Plan as it pertains to the College's academic programs.
-In particular, these responsibilities include assistance with: Collection and analysis of assessment data on student achievement of Program Learning Outcomes (PLOs) in the Undergraduate degree programs and the English as a Second Language (ESL) program; Crafting annual assessment reports by Undergraduate Department Chairs and the Intensive English Language Institute (IELI) Director; Making specific data-driven recommendations for improvements in curriculum and curricular alignment across all academic programs, and; Completing the Annual Program Review process.
+Collection and analysis of assessment data on student achievement of Program Learning Outcomes (PLOs) in the initial formation programs for candidates and for men and women in temporary vows; • Crafting annual assessment reports by Undergraduate Department Chairs and the Intensive English Language Institute (IELI) Director; Crafting annual assessment reports by directors of the initial formation programs; Making specific data-driven recommendations for improvements in curriculum and curricular alignment across all academic and religious formation programs.
 4.04.03 Meetings.
-The Academic Assessment Committee shall meet four times each semester as published in the annual College Almanac: Fall Semester: August, September, October, November Spring Semester: January, February, March, April The Chair may call additional meetings as required.
+The Institutional Assessment Committee shall meet four times each semester as published in the annual College Almanac: • Fall Semester: August, September, October, November • Spring Semester: January, February, March, April The Chair may call additional meetings as required.
 The Chair shall ensure that meeting minutes are recorded, amended, approved, and preserved in accord with established protocols.
+4.04.04 Reporting.
+The Institutional Assessment Committee reports include summaries of essential data and noted trends, especially those that support recommendations for program improvements.
+The combined reports for Academic and Religious Formation are sent to the President, the Vice President for Academic Affairs and the Vice President for Formation and Student Life for initial review.
+Results and recommendations from the reports are shared, as needed, with the faculty, the Formation and Student Life Committee, and/or others, in interest of discerning and implementing appropriate changes.
+The outcome of the discernment process on the recommendations of both the academic and formation programs will be reported back to the Board of Administration.
 4.05 CAMPUS SUSTAINABILITY COMMITTEE (suspended 9/2020) The Campus Sustainability Committee's purpose is to transform the SVD commitment to sustainability into a lived and witnessed reality at